Flag of the Philippines: Display

 The flag should be displayed in all government buildings, official residences, public plazas, and schools every day throughout the year.
 All other places as may be designated by the National Historical Commission of the Philippines as such.
-The days of May 28 (National Flag Day) and June 12 (Independence Day) are designated as flag days, during which all offices, agencies and instrumentalities of government, business establishments, institutions of learning and private homes are enjoined to display the flag.
-But in recent years, the flag days are now from May 28 to June 30 yearly to promote patriotism and to celebrate the nation's independence.
-Display of the Philippine flag by the public, on their properties, during sporting matches, etc., is legal and not unheard of even at other times of year.
+The days of May 28 (National Flag Day) and June 12 (Independence Day) are designated flag days, when all offices, agencies and instrumentalities of government, business establishments, institutions of learning and private homes are enjoined to display the flag.
+In recent years, flag days have been extended to all days from May 28 to June 30, inclusive, to promote patriotism and celebrate independence.
+Display of the Philippine flag by the public on their properties, during sporting matches, etc., is legal and common at other times of the year.

-The display of the Philippine flag in cockpit arenas, casinos, disco venues, night and day clubs, gambling joints, houses of prostitution, methamphetamine consumption areas, strip clubs, rub'n'tug s, methadone clinics, and "places of vice or where frivolity prevails" is illegal.
+It is illegal to display the Philippine flag in cockpit arenas, casinos, and other gambling establishments; discothèques, night and day clubs; strip clubs, massage parlours, and houses of prostitution; methamphetamine consumption areas, methadone clinics, and "places of vice or where frivolity prevails".

 When displaying the Philippine flag with another flag in a crossed position, the former should hang on the left side of the observer and its staff should be displayed over the staff of the second flag.
 The display of two crossed Philippine flags is not permissible.
 In the case of the Philippine flag's display on a stage or platform such as in a speech, the flag's staff should be positioned on the right side and in front of the speaker and all other secondary flags displayed on the speaker's left.

 Permanent display

 Original named sites

-By law, the Philippine flag must be permanently hoisted and illuminated at night at the following locations:
+By law, the Philippine flag must be permanently hoisted and illuminated at night at the following places: